 OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END

-The following table sets forth information concerning exercisable and unexercisable stock options held by the named executive officers at December 31, 2010.
-We did not grant any stock awards to named executive officers in 2010.
+The following table sets forth information concerning exercisable and unexercisable stock options held by the named executive officers at December 31, 2011.
+We granted stock awards to only one named executive officers in 2011.